What is the Course of Study?

 The Asia-Pacific Region is developing learning resources for the above courses.
 As these are produced, they may be accessed at the above links.
 There are links to additional resources from the USA/Canada Region and the Africa Region.

 Can other courses be added to the above 24?

 Each program of study must be approved by several committees and finally by the General Board and General Superintendents.
 Students should follow the specific curriculum used by their district or field.
 Students may take additional courses, but these courses may not count towards ordination.

 Can non-Nazarene teaching materials be used for the courses?

 It is possible to use non-Nazarene material as long as it fits the course topics and outline.
-The first choice should be material written by Nazarenes or other Wesleyan-holiness authors.
-When this is not available, teachers must use caution and wisdom to ensure doctrinal coherence.
+The first choice should be material written by Nazarenes or other Wesleyan-Holiness authors.
+When this is not available, teachers should use caution and wisdom to ensure doctrinal coherence.